 Cast iron golf clubs use metal alloys and a process that cools the metal into a harder, more brittle final product.
 The grooves on these clubs are considered more durable and harder to deform or smooth out over time, although they will still wear out eventually.
 The downside is that these clubs can snap or crack open if they are subjected to too much strain.
 This is very unlikely to happen during proper use, but is very much a risk if trying to loft-or-lie-adjust one of these clubs in a golf club bending machine.

-Regardless of what the rest of their set is comprised of, many golfers opt to play cast clubs in their wedges (even though their wedges are simpler, more blade-like designs that could be easily forged) because these clubs are practiced with the most and the grooves wear out the fastest and are the most important to keep sharp.
+Regardless of what the rest of their set is comprised of, many golfers opt to play cast iron clubs in their wedges (even though their wedges are simpler, more blade-like designs that could be easily forged) because these clubs are practiced with the most and the grooves wear out the fastest and are the most important to keep sharp.

 RELATED: Mizuno MP-15 Irons Review

-Forged vs Cast Irons Spin
+Cast and Forged Irons Spin

 Whether a club is forged or whether it is cast makes no difference at all (all else being equal) in how much it will spin.
 The grooves on any clubs made from the early 1990s onwards are all cut to conform to the same rules and come from the factory pretty much to this specification.
 The types of metals involved, etc., make no difference in spin.